How to Design Effective Employee Pulse Surveys

 Pulse surveys can be used to evaluate the impact of actions implemented as a result of your engagement or pulse surveys.
 Using our wellbeing example, you may have implemented various wellbeing initiatives as a result of your previous surveys.
 Repeating the pulse survey will allow you to see if those initiatives have had an impact on the survey scores for wellbeing.
 A slightly different variation of this is to run another pulse survey that asks more direct questions around how well those initiatives are being received by your employees.

-Formulate your survey questions
+Formulate your pulse survey questions

 In our employee surveys we recommend three types of questions that work best in practice.